feliciofilipe/university/README.md

   - (19/20) [Software Labs III](/2nd/LI3):
     This project is a Sales Management System for Hypermarkets with branches done twice in C and JAVA.
-    - Best Group Project Grade in 19/20
+    - Best Group Project Grade in this Class (2019/2020).
   - (18/20) [Object Oriented Programming](/2nd/POO):
     This project is a Command Line Application for delivery system build in the JAVA programming language.
-    - Best Group Project Grade in 19/20
+    - Best Group Project Grade in this Class (2019/2020).
   - (19.4/20) [Program Calculation](/2nd/CP):
     This project follows program design by calculation methods with literate programming principles using Haskell and `lhs2TeX`.
-    - Best Group Project Grade in 19/20
+    - Best Group Project Grade in this Class (2019/2020).

 ## :handshake: Contributors